Ezek-iel/WareWise/Contributions.md

 ### Thank You

-Thanks for contributing to KivyMD!
+Thanks for contributing to WareWise!
 Your efforts make the project better for everyone. 🚀